WebAssembly/design/AstSemantics.md

   this can only be done through the host environment (e.g., the the `WebAssembly` [JavaScript API](JS.md#webassemblytable-objects)).

-These restrictions will be relaxed in the [future](FutureFeatures.md#more-table-operators-and-types).
+These restrictions may be relaxed in the [future](FutureFeatures.md#more-table-operators-and-types).

 ## Local variables